BenitolSantos/Justice_League/Justice_League/README.md

 # JusticeLeague
+#THIS IS THE 3rd version of the justice_league_database project as the first two were deleted.

 This is Ruby Gem provides a CLI to view the most current_members of the most up to date version of the main section of the Justice_League from the DC comics Wikia page.